Let’s Explore Cloud-Native Networks and DevOps

 Rakuten has taken on a revolutionary Cloud-native first software-driven network approach.
 They are building a fully virtualized core-to-edge NFV Telco cloud.
 All of the services and capabilities of the network are cloud-native and software-based.

-Rakuten’s network is architected optimally for software-based and application-based services that can be instantiated and controlled on-demand, as would be expected in a cloud-native environment.
+Rakuten’s network is optimized for software-based and application-based services that can be instantiated and controlled on-demand, as would be expected in a cloud-native environment.
 This is a real digital-first approach from the ground up.
 You can learn more about this revolutionary mobile network architecture here.

 - Exploring Possibilities in Cybersecurity